abaidullahhu-boop/postiz-app/README.md

 Kuku Social is 100% open-source licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](LICENSE).

 ## 🙏 Credits
-This project builds upon foundational work originally created by the Postiz team.
-We extend our gratitude for their open-source contribution to the community.
+Kuku Social is based on original work by the creators of Postiz.
+We thank them for their contribution to the open-source community.